Nephos/NephosRubyServer/README.md

 ## TODO v0.6
 - Alias for routing
 - functionnal tests
-- extension for urls (optional .xxx, with controller effect)

 ## TODO v0.7
 - feature to change HTTP header from controller